noimwinter/chrome-ai/replit.md

 **XPath-based Positioning**: Text highlights are stored using XPath expressions that uniquely identify text nodes within the DOM tree.
 Each highlight includes the XPath to both start and end nodes, along with character offsets within those text nodes.
 This allows precise recreation of highlights even after page DOM changes.

 **Storage Strategy**: Highlights are stored in Chrome's local storage, keyed by full URL (including search parameters and hash).
-Each highlight object contains the XPath range, selected text content, color, optional comment, and creation timestamp.
+Each highlight object contains the XPath range, selected text content, color (yellow or lightblue), optional comment array, and creation timestamp.
+Comments are stored as arrays to support multiple notes per highlight.

 **Persistence**: When a page loads, the highlighter scans stored highlights for the current URL and reconstructs the visual highlights by resolving XPath expressions back to DOM ranges and wrapping them in styled span elements.